armansansd/conversation/README.md

 _Conversation_ is a prototype of a content management system focused on time.
 This prototype is an application of ideas developed through  _Timing_ , _Timing_ was a concept of a file manager where one can explore and wander through the activity of their computer.
 You can find more information [here](http://armansansd.net/?title=20150713-timing).

-This system is also used for my blog about the representation of time in technology [aux](http://aux.armansansd.net).
+#### Process & architecture

+I would like to develop this tool to propose a different way to produce articles, link content and browse it, mostly time oriented.
+A **conversation** is a set of documents linked under a timestamp (which are stored in a json file and pushed into a data attribute).
+When the user select one content of its library, all the other related (linked) media are displayed.

 #### How to

 to use this first version of Conversation, you simply extract the folder into your server and add content to the folder "/data".
 You might need a little workaround for the permission.
 To open the edit mode : click on the icon

-#### Process & architecture

-I would like to develop this tool to propose a different way to produce articles, link content and browse it, mostly time oriented.
-A **conversation** is a set of documents linked under a timestamp (which are stored in a json file and pushed into a data attribute).
+This prototype only work with images.

 ```